particle-iot/docs/src/content/guide/how-to-build-a-product/sim-management.md

 product.

 ![Import methods](/assets/images/sims-for-products/import-methods.png)
-<p class="caption">You have three ways to choose from when importing SIM
+<p class="caption">You have methods to choose from when importing SIM
 cards into your product</p>

 SIM activation requires selection of a home country for billing